 Waterborne Illness Surveillance Statistics

-Epidemiologists at the Minnesota Department of Health conduct surveillance and epidemiologic studies to track foodborne diseases and identify disease outbreaks in Minnesota.
+Epidemiologists at the Minnesota Department of Health conduct surveillance and epidemiologic studies to track waterborne diseases and identify waterborne disease outbreaks in Minnesota.

 Waterborne Illness Outbreaks